 In 1935, W. E. B. Du Bois published an influential book titled Black Reconstruction in America.
 This excerpt, from a chapter titled “The Propaganda of History,” questions the ways in which Reconstruction was being studied and taught at the time.
-This is Handout 15.4 (p.
-273) in The Reconstruction Era and the Fragility of Democracy.

 How the facts of American history have in the last half century been falsified because the nation was ashamed.
 The South was ashamed because it fought to perpetuate human slavery.
 The North was ashamed because it had to call in the black men to save the Union, abolish slavery and establish democracy.